How Often Should I Run On A Treadmill? (Explained)

 By Simon Gould

 Running on a treadmill is a great way to reach your fitness goals.
 It's convenient in that you don't have to travel too far for it.
 You either own one or you go to the gym.
 A shower is not too far away when you've finished.
 Fresh water is a reach away.
-It's easier than running outside so for beginners it is especially useful.
+It's easier than running outside so for beginners it's especially useful.
+Aim for a treadmill run 3 times per week or more for the best results.

 What does the Government recommend?